 Directors do not receive any remuneration.
-The Chair of the Board of Directors receives an honorarium \$7,200 per annum for expenses related to the Company (2021: \$4,800).
-The increase from previous years is subject to approval by company members at the 2022 AGM.
+The Chair of the Board of Directors receives an honorarium \$7,200 per annum for expenses related to the Company (2022: \$7,200).
+An increase from previous years was approved by company members at the 2023 AGM.

-Key management personnel include the company's Directors, all of which are non-executive directors, and seven (2021: ten) staff.
+Key management personnel include the company's Directors, all of which are nonexecutive directors, and seven (2022: seven) staff.